• Skip to main content

 Reduce Your Spending

 A key part of living below your means is reducing how much you are spending.
-If you are spending all of your paycheck, then you will be living beyond your means in no time if you aren’t already.
+If you are spending all of your paychecks, then you will be living beyond your means in no time if you aren’t already.

-Having a budget will really help with that, and track your expenses as discussed, because you will be able to identify if there are any areas in which you need to cut back.
+Having a budget will really help with that, and track your expenses as discussed because you will be able to identify if there are any areas in which you need to cut back.

 That doesn’t mean that you have to cut all of the fun things out of your life, but you should be more specific about what you want to spend your money on.